auri-gabriel/semiotic-framework-tool/README.md

 # Semiotic Framework Tool

-A web-based educational tool for software engineering that implements the Semiotic Ladder framework proposed by Ronald Stamper, integrated with Pressman's Software Engineering Layers.
-This tool facilitates participatory design approaches in educational software development.
+A web-based participatory framework tool that implements the Semiotic Ladder framework proposed by Ronald Stamper, integrated with Pressman's Software Engineering Layers.
+This tool facilitates the development of educational software through structured semiotic modeling and participatory design approaches.

 ## 🎯 Overview

-**fs.SwEdu** (Semiotic Framework for Software Education) is a participatory framework designed to help in the development of software for the educational domain.
-The tool takes into account human information functions and IT platform aspects, providing a structured approach to software engineering education through semiotic modeling and visualization.
+**fs.SwEdu** (Semiotic Framework for Software Education) is a participatory framework designed to help software engineers and developers in the development of software for the educational domain.
+The tool takes into account human information functions and IT platform aspects, providing a structured approach to educational software development through semiotic modeling and visualization.

 ### Key Features